 Owner.
 There can only be one Workspace Owner, and this is also the only person who can delete the workspace.
 Owner also has access to all billing-related information.
 Owner is usually the person who creates the Workspace and only they can pass on this particular access right to another user, should the need arise.

 Admins.
-They have access to billing-related information, they can also add and edit everyone's access rights on a timeline, add people to and remove them from team timelines, create and edit projects.
+They have access to billing-related information, they can also add and edit everyone's access rights, add people to and remove them from team timelines, create and edit projects.

 Can-Edit.
-The regular type of user who has no access to billing rights but can create tasks from themself as well as others, create and manage projects as well as groups.
+The regular type of user who has no access to billing rights but can create tasks from themselves as well as others, create and manage projects as well as groups.
 These users cannot invite new users to the workspace or adjust the access level of other users.